yashiwashi123/yashiwashi123.github.io/icedid_backconnect.md

 ```

 I extended this script by allowing the user to send encrypted data to a potential C2, running it through the decode function above, and printing the result.
 This script contains a base64 encoded string that BackConnect servers expect from new victims.
 It is esentially mimicking a compromised host asking the server for furture commands.
 I obtained this string by looking at a pcap of a compromised host uploaded to [Brad's wonderful blog](malware-traffic-analysis.net) and looking through communications between the compromised host and the C2.
-Eventually I found a crypted string that looked interesting in a packet.
+Eventually I found a crypted string that was a bot registration packet in the pcap.

 Here is the full script: